-“Saturday,” she said.
-“And don’t you dare be late.”
-When he turned to leave, she grabbed the back of his coat.
+“Yes, Saturday.
+And don’t you dare be late.”
+As Elliott turned to leave, she grabbed the back of his coat.
 “Elliott, aren’t you going to give me a goodbye kiss?”
 He leaned down to kiss her on the lips, but she turned her face and tapped on her cheek.

-“Why’d you do it then,” Grace asked.
+“Why’d you do it then?”
+Grace asked.

-“It’s probably not,” Grace said in a silly voice.
+“It’s probably not,” Grace chuckled.

 “You mean Smith girls to bed, Holyoke girls to wed?”
 Grace asked.